vedansh-malhotra/pl-ucb-star-assessments/elements/pl-pivot-table/README.md

     <pl-choice correct="false">B two two</pl-choice>
 </pl-column>
 ```
-Assume you want to makes a choice in columns set that something like below:
+Assume you want to makes a column in columns box that looks like below:
 ![col-choice](img_readme/col-choice.png)
 Then, you may want to do like this:
 ```
 <pl-choice correct="false">Hello world !</pl-choice>
 ```
-Each contiguous string("Hello", "world", "!") is stored in each cell, and space between strings will distinguish which one is which.
-But, what if I want to store space in the string?
-In that case, use indicator \s inside string.
-So, If you want something like...
+Each contiguous string("Hello", "world", "!") is stored in each cell, and space between strings will distinguish which one will be stored each independent cell.
+But, what if I want to type space between string?
+Would this element understand the space character as seperating cell?
+In fact, yes.
+It will.
+However, this element support escape character.
+You can use indicator \s inside string if you want to type a space character without cell seperating.
+So, If you want a space character between "He" and "llo"...
 ![col-choice-space](img_readme/col-choice-space.png)
 What you want to do will be...:
 ```
 <pl-choice correct="false">He\sllo world !</pl-choice>
 ```
-Now, I will explain "correct" attribute of column. correct attribute is for setting the correct choice among the set.
-In this example, it's set to third one.
-Also, you can set more than one column as possible answer.
+Now, I will explain "correct" attribute of column. correct attribute is for setting the correct answer.
+In this example, In the code above, you will see that the answer is third one setting its correct attribute as true.

 ### pl-index
 ```